huahaiy/talks/conj2018/PITCHME.md

 ### Juji Builds Chatbot Platform

-- Used for interviewing people
+- When used for survey
+  - 2X completion rate
-- 2X completion rate, 76% better quality responses
+  - 76% better quality responses

 @quote[the whole time i was doing this survey it felt like i was talking to a friend and sharing the same common ground. i loved that i wish it didnt have to end]